Lyme Disease – Four Reasons It May Go Undetected

 Questions?
 Give Us a Call!

 3) The patient may also be co-infected with another tick-borne disease.

-Ticks can carry multiple bacteria and parasites, including babesiosis, ehrlichiosis, anaplasmosis, Bartonella and Rocky Mountain Spotted Fever (also called Spotted Fever Rickettsiosis), and it’s not uncommon to see patients with multiple tick-borne infections, but, you won’t find them if you don’t look.
-In fact, some studies suggest that as much as 30 percent of ticks that carry Lyme also carry another infectious agent which produce similar symptoms to those of Lyme disease, but require completely different antibiotics and lengths of treatment.
+Ticks can carry multiple bacteria and parasites, including babesiosis, ehrlichiosis, anaplasmosis, Bartonella, and Rocky Mountain Spotted Fever (also called Spotted Fever Rickettsiosis), and it’s not uncommon to see patients with multiple tick-borne infections, but, you won’t find them if you don’t look.
+In fact, some studies suggest that as much as 30 percent of ticks that carry Lyme also carry another infectious agent that produces similar symptoms to those of Lyme disease, but requires completely different antibiotics and lengths of treatment.
 Because of this, it is extremely important for physicians to test for all forms of tick-borne diseases and not just for Lyme.